21 Success Habits of Highly Organized People

 In other words, your core beliefs that play like tapes in your head, are all based upon the person you actually want to be.
 You then back those affirmations up with small daily actions (habits) that help you to become that person.

-Below are 21 organized habits of productive people.
+Below are 21 success habits of organized people.
 It’s not enough to tell yourself you’re an organized person.
 With each of these habits, form an individual core belief for every single one of them.
 Examples of a good core belief for each are given.

 Start with this: I am an organized person.

-Below are the actions that you take in order to back this statement up.
+Below are the success habits that you take in order to back this statement up.

 Habit #1: Write everything down